mrsrmn/MakufonSkifto/README.md

-### I am currently looking for a team to work with on iOS or Android apps using Flutter.
-DM me through Discord if you are interested.
+#### I am currently looking for a team to work with on iOS or Android apps using Flutter.
+DM me through Discord or LinkedIn if you are interested.

 # Hello